ahlstromcj/seq66/README.md

         *   Fixed a bad bug in writing Meta and SeqSpec data-lengths greater than 127.
         *   Enhanced the event editor to work with channel-less tracks.
+        *   Added channel and bus menus to the grid-button popup menu.
     *   Version 0.92.2:
         *   Added a Qt "style-sheet" configuration it to the 'usr' file.
 It can be used to alter the appearance of the application beyond what